waynewbishop/bishop-algorithms-swift-package/README.md

 The project is an Xcode package project which brings added benefits and flexibility.
 The source, along with its 70+ unit tests can be opened and executed as a standalone project or included as a project dependency.
 Since Swift packages support all Apple platforms, **Structures** can be used in any iOS, WatchOS, MacOS, or TvOS application.
 Quick help documentation has also been made available for the many custom types and implementations.

-Playgrounds Sample
+Style Guide
 ---------------------

 In addition to the over 70 included unit tests, this project also contains a sample **Swift Playground** to demonstrate how one can use the custom types.
-Executing the example provides an interactive illustration of Linked List as well as Stacks / Queues.
-These UI implementations are written in the latest version of SwiftUI.
+Executing the example provides an interactive illustration of building a Stack data structure.
+Beyond the algorithm, a visual implementation is also shown using SwiftUI.